 - Foxtail.
 Clustering grass that grows quickly and can be very tall.
 Can be poisonous for pets and other wild animals.

 - Purslane.
-Though it is edible and sometimes eaten in salads, purslane is an invasive weed that can take over the garden if left to its own whim.
+Though it is edible and sometimes eaten in salads, purslane is an invasive weed that can take over the garden if left unchecked.

 - Bluegrass.
-Another type of grass, annual bluegrass can grow fast in the garden bed.
+Another type of grass, annual bluegrass can grow fast in virtually any soil.
 As with any grass, it is essential to remove all of the roots and to get them out before they have a chance to establish.